linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 3 (pages 1001-1434).md

 been overreactions, misinformation, and widely differing viewpoints

 regarding this crisis.
-Some market observers saw it as the inevitable bursting

-- f the "housing bubble" that had characterized the housing market in prior years.
+Some market observers saw it as the inevitable bursting of the "housing bubble" that had characterized the housing market in prior years.
 Others viewed it as the product of unsavory practices by mortgage lenders who deceived subprime borrowers into purchasing homes they could not afford.
 Moreover, specific mortgage designs, such as hybrid loans, which